Moosa Moolla: Political life

-Mosie was one of thirty - including Nelson Mandela, Helen Joseph, Ahmed Kathrada and Walter Sisulu - to stand trial for the entire period until 1961.
+Moolla was one of thirty - including Nelson Mandela, Helen Joseph, Ahmed Kathrada and Walter Sisulu - to stand trial for the entire period until 1961.
 Despite the prosecutors believing that they had a strong chance of conviction, they were all acquitted in March 1961, after being on trial for five years.
-On 10 May 1963 Mosie was amongst the first to be detained under the newly promulgated 90-day detention law.
+On 10 May 1963 Moolla was amongst the first to be detained under the newly promulgated 90-day detention law.
 He was held in solitary confinement at Marshall Square Police Station.
-He later escaped from the police station along with Abdulhay Jassat, Harold Wolpe and Arthur Goldreich.
+He later escaped from the police station along with Abdulhay Jassat, Harold Wolpe and Arthur Goldreich in August 11, 1963 after they were arrested on Liliesleaf Farm in Rivonia with other uMkhonto we Sizwe (MK) high commanders in July 11, 1963 by South African Police.

-Mosie then left the country illegally, and made his way to Dar es Salaam, Tanganyika (now Tanzania) which housed the exiled leadership of the African National Congress (ANC).
+Moolla then left the country illegally, and made his way to Dar es Salaam, Tanganyika (now Tanzania) which housed the exiled leadership of the African National Congress (ANC).

-In 1964, Mosie joined Umkhonto we Sizwe and in 1965 was sent for a year to Odesa Ukraine in the then-Soviet Union for military training.
+In 1964, Moolla joined Umkhonto we Sizwe and in 1965 was sent for a year to Odesa Ukraine in the then-Soviet Union for military training.
 His was the second unit to be sent to Odesa and his group included Josiah Jele (who served on the ANC's National Executive Committee [NEC]), Peter Tladi and Jacqueline Molefe who, after 1994, became a major general in the South African National Defence Force (SANDF).
-In 1966, after Odesa, Mosie went to Moscow for a six-month stint in intelligence training.
+In 1966, after Odesa, Moolla went to Moscow for a six-month stint in intelligence training.
 On his return to Dar es Salaam, he continued his work within the ANC's Department of Publicity and Information as editor of the ANC's news journal Spotlight on South Africa.

-From the time of his escape in 1963 until 1968, the apartheid state denied Mosie's wife, Zubeida, and their children, Tasneem and Azaad, passports.
+From the time of his escape in 1963 until 1968, the apartheid state denied Moolla's wife, Zubeida, and their children, Tasneem and Azaad, passports.
 Finally in 1968, they were granted passports and travelled by train to Lusaka, Zambia.

-Mosie joined them for a few days at Tunduma, at the Tanzania-Zambia border.
-This was the first time that Mosie saw his son, who was born two months after he fled the country.
+Moolla joined them for a few days at Tunduma, at the Tanzania-Zambia border.
+This was the first time that Moolla saw his son, who was born two months after he fled the country.
 Azaad was five years old, and his daughter, Tasneem was six years old.
-After the brief reunion Mosie returned to Dar es Salaam and Zubeida to Lusaka with the children.
+After the brief reunion Moolla returned to Dar es Salaam and Zubeida to Lusaka with the children.
 Zubeida, could not obtain a work permit in Zambia, and was forced to send the children back to South Africa to live with her parents because she could not support them.
 This separation was very painful for all of them.